Rappsilber-Laboratory/xiRT/README.md

 xiRT requires the columns shown in the table below.
 Importantly, the xiRT framework requires that CSM are sorted such that in the Peptide1 - Peptide2, Peptide1 is the longer or lexicographically larger one for crosslinked RT predictions.
+The sorting is done internally and may result in swapped peptide sequences in the output tables.

 ![xiRT Architecture](documentation/imgs/xiRT.PNG)